 Until the start of the new arrangements, please contact the service as usual.

-When the new collection rotas are available, we’ll be setting up a bin reminder service so you can receive weekly emails on the day before your collection is due, reminding you when to put your bin out and what should (and shouldn’t) be in it.
+When the new collections have settled in, we’ll be setting up a bin reminder service so you can receive weekly emails on the day before your collection is due, reminding you when to put your bin out and what should (and shouldn’t) be in it.

 If you’re interested in this service, you can sign up to our 'bin collections' and 'garden waste' mailing list.

 How can I help?

-This change will affect more that 52,000 homes in East Hampshire.
+This change will affect around 54,000 homes in East Hampshire.
 Please share this information with your family, friends and neighbours who live in the district.
-If you know anyone who does not have access to the internet, especially elderly and vulverable people, please let them know.
+If you know anyone who does not have access to the internet, especially elderly and vulnerable people, please let them know.